dingo/api/readme.md

 		}]);
 	});

-Or it can be disabled for specific routes:
+Or it can be disabled for specific routes.

 	Route::api(['version' => 'v1', 'protected' => true], function()
 	{